-- A photo ID such as a drivers license or state identification card is preferred.
-If the address is not correct on your photo ID, a voter registration card, recent rent receipt, utility bill, or recent postmarked mail (within 30 days) is accepted.
+- A photo ID such as a drivers license or state ID card is preferred.
+If the address is not correct on your photo ID, a voter registration card, recent rent receipt, utility bill, pay stub, or postmarked mail (within 30 days) is accepted with your ID.

 Cards for nonresidents who are city taxpayers